 - 5.1 The Council has played a proactive, leading role in responding to the Covid-19 emergency.
 Some of the new initiatives implemented to support the City's residents and businesses may continue to require ongoing financial support.
-As the situation evolves, as will the Council's response and financial support in order to ensure recovery. - 5.2 The Council response to the Covid-19 emergency has included: - Over 5 million items of PPE supplied to local businesses and organisations - Over 70% of the population vaccinated including 93% of 80's, 88% of the most clinically vulnerable and 95% of care home residents - Creation of community champion roles to support community support through the pandemic - 5.3 The Council has received a number of one-off grants to support the costs of the pandemic.
+As the situation evolves, as will the Council's response and financial support in order to ensure recovery. - 5.2 The Council response to the Covid-19 emergency has included: - Over 5 million items of PPE supplied to local businesses and organisations - Over 70% of the population vaccinated including 94% of 80's, 89% of the most clinically vulnerable and 96% of care home residents - Creation of community champion roles to support community support through the pandemic - 5.3 The Council has received a number of one-off grants to support the costs of the pandemic.
 The Council has carefully managed the allocation of grants; considering evidence when drawing up a response to the pandemic to ensure the right response is delivered at the right level to support our residents and businesses.
 The Budget Outturn report presented to Cabinet on 16 June 2021 reported that, to ensure that the Council could continue to deliver on our Relight priorities, and continue to respond to the pandemic during 2021-2022, unallocated Covid-19 Emergency general grant would be carried forward to support the ongoing challenges we face.
 In addition, at the end of 2019-2020, the Council established a Recovery Reserve totalling £3 million. - 5.4 During 2020-2021 and for the first quarter of 2021-2022, the Council can claim compensation grant for loss of income from sales, fees and charges.
 As detailed in section 3 and Appendix 2, the Council is likely to continue to see losses in income across services such as WV Active and Parking services throughout the whole of 2021-2022 beyond this grant compensation scheme. - 5.5 The table below summarises the current projected additional costs, loss of income and the cost of recovery as a result of the pandemic.
-These additional costs are specifically around approved support in response to relight, including £3 million to deliver Wolves at Work 18-24, costs associated with different ways of working, increased demand due to the pandemic and loss of income from sales, fees and charges some of these costs will go beyond 2021-2022.
+These additional costs are specifically around approved support in response to relight, including £3 million to deliver Wolves at Work 18-24, costs associated with different ways of working, increased demand due to the pandemic, loss of income from sales, fees and charges, and increased costs of capital some of these costs will go beyond 2021-2022.
 It is important to note due to the significant uncertainty, these estimates are subject to change.
 However, our current projections indicate that these cost pressures can be met from the existing Covid-19 Emergency General Grant, expected Sales, Fees and Charges compensation grant and the Recovery Reserve.

-Table 2 - Forecast Financial Implications of Covid
+Table 2 - Forecast Financial Implications of Covid-19

 Forecast £000

-Additional expenditure 5,802
+Additional expenditure 6,972

-Loss of Income 4,697
+Loss of Income 3,702

-Total 10,499
+Total 10,674

-5.6 In addition, the Council has received a number of grants with specific criteria such as grant funding to adult social care providers, housing support grant to support our most vulnerable families and residents, and funding to contain the outbreak.
+In addition, the Council has received a number of grants with specific criteria such as grant funding to adult social care providers, housing support grant to support our most vulnerable families and residents, and funding to contain the outbreak.
 Expenditure against these grants is in line with the conditions of grant and are excluded from the table above.
-A full list of grants awarded to the Council to-date for 2021-2022 are shown in Appendix 3.
+A full list of grants available in 2021-2022, including any unspent grant from 2020-2021 which were allowed to be carried forward into 2021-2022 are shown in Appendix 3.
+Supplementary budgets have been built in for these grants through separate reports, however, for completeness approval is sought in this report to build in supplementary budgets fully funded from grant for those grants listed in Appendix 3.